Film Screenings: New Silk Roads in Local and Global Politics

 A short introduction to the book from one of the editors.
 The volume looks at the values, emotions and cultural practices that are being traded, negotiated and circulated along the China-led Belt and Road Initiative.

 “Local and Transregional Perspectives on the Belt and Road Initiative” took place on 22 February 2024 in the Kenyan capital.
-It was co-organised by the French Institute for Research in Africa, the Zentrum für Moderne Orient, and Humboldt-Universität zu Berlin, and provided a valuable forum for some of our researchers to present their work.
+It provided a valuable forum for some of our researchers to present their work.